sfigg/commercialization-public/docset/customize/mdm/sharedpc-csp.md

 > If used, this value must set before the action on the **EnableSharedPCMode** node is taken.

 <a href="" id="kioskmodeaumid"></a>**KioskModeAUMID**
+Added in Windows 10, version 1703.
 Specifies the AUMID of the app to use with assigned access.
 This node is optional.

 Value type is string.
 Supported operations are Get and Replace.